CRISPR and Gene Editing

 It is worth noting, however, that many enhancements - such as high intelligence, prodigious musical or mathematical ability, athletic skill, or stunning beauty - don't have clear cut genetic causes and are probably well beyond the reach of a targeted tool like CRISPR.

 But it was a huge shock when He Jiankui announced the birth of gene-edited twins in late 2018, aimed at disabling a protein so as to stop HIV entering human cells.
-He had avoided serious ethical or and other serious peer scrutiny and clearly allowed or persuaded the parents to take the known risk that CRIPR might cause unintended "off target mutations" - a severe worry when CRISPR is used on embryos as it has the potential to change the DNA in every cell in the body - including eggs and sperm where mutations might be passed on to future generations and become part of the human gene pool.
+He had used his own wealth to avoid serious ethical or and other serious peer scrutiny before allowing or persuading the parents to take the known risk that CRIPR might cause unintended "off target mutations" - a severe worry when CRISPR is used on embryos as it has the potential to change the DNA in every cell in the body - including eggs and sperm where mutations might be passed on to future generations and become part of the human gene pool.
 Scientists are particularly worried that numerous harmful mutations could accumulate in future generations.
 It is for this key reason, amongst others, that germline genome editing is illegal in many countries.

 It remains true that germline gene editing will likely one day save many lives.
 But He's experiment caused a reaction that may have delayed, rather than advanced that day.